1varunvc/snyder/backend/docs/TESTING.md

-## 📄 TESTING GUIDE

-# Snyder Application Testing Guide
+# Snyder - Testing Guide

 This guide provides a set of URLs and instructions to test the various functionalities of the **Snyder** Express.js application.
 Use this document to verify that all features are working as expected after any changes or updates.